 Sustainable study habits aren't about being a perfect student every single day.
 They’re about being resilient.
 If you have a bad Tuesday in February, don't let it turn into a bad month.
 Adjust your system, prioritize your health, and choose quality over quantity.
 For more on keeping these habits for the long haul, check out this Guide to Sustainable Lifelong Learning.

-Your January goals are still within reach—you just need a system that grows with you.
-Let's make this the year you stop the burnout cycle and start enjoying the process.
+Your January goals are still within reach.
+You just need a system that grows with you.
+Stop the burnout cycle and start enjoying the process.